 Percentage of ratepayers in favour by rateable value: 88.9%

 The Cathedral Quarter BID area is as defined in the BID Proposal and Business Plan 2023-2028.
 All non-domestic hereditaments whose rateable value is £2,000 or greater will be liable for the BID levy, subject to the criteria set out in section 15 of the BID Proposal and Business Plan.

 To see a map of the extent of the BID area, please click here.

 To see a list of the streets making up the BID area, please click here.

-The Cathedral Quarter BID commenced operations in 2008 and is currently in its third term.
+The Cathedral Quarter BID commenced operations in 2008 and is currently in its fourth term.
 It was established by businesses and is led by a BID Board consisting predominantly of those paying a levy in the BID area.